saqlainkaleem/Library-Scraper-Using-BS4-/README.md

 - GUI is quite naive.

-- many functions and Interface elements doesn't work. of if does, in a strange way.

 - Static sizing of the Interface sometimes pose a problem when the frame is resized.

-## Bugs Added:

-- The search button after the search box doesn't work.

-- The description of books sometimes are not extracted due to thier tag bindings.

-- Some True typeface fonts are not rendering.

-- Next and previous buttons after the search box after searching is done updates the data but can't render it on the UI.
-Resizing is done to show it.

 ##### Requirements: